interlay/interbtc-spec/polkabtc-spec/docs/source/spec/staked-relayers.rst

 *Parameters*

-* ``stakedRelayer``: The AccountId of the Staked Relayer suggesting the status change.
+* ``stakedRelayer``: The AccountId of the staked relayer suggesting the status change.
 * ``newStatusCode``: Suggested BTC Parachain status (``StatusCode`` enum).
 * ``addErrors``: If the suggested status is ``Error``, this set of ``ErrorCodes`` indicates which errors are to be added to the ``Errors`` mapping.
 * ``removeErrors``: Set of ``ErrorCodes`` to be removed from the ``Errors`` list.